Are you in pain following a recent hernia mesh operation?

 The health risk is due to the polypropylene mesh being used more and more in hernia related operations.
 Polypropylene is a plastic-like material which makes up the fibers in a surgical mesh pad.
 This mesh is then implanted in your body to help support damaged tissue after a hernia.
 The problem is that the material is know to cause severe complications when the body rejects it after surgery.
 Most of those affected develop serious infections, internal bleeding or tissue destruction around or near the surgery location.

 Contact us now if you're suffering.
-You may be entitled to substantial compensation and the consolation is always FREE.
+You may be entitled to substantial compensation and the consultation is always FREE.

 When contacting us, please include as many details as possible including: